 The National Council for Marketing & Public Relations is the only organization of its kind that exclusively represents marketing and public relations professionals at community and technical colleges.
 As one of the fastest-growing affiliates of the American Association of Community Colleges, NCMPR has more than 1,700 members from nearly 650 colleges across the United States and Canada.

-NCMPR's national headquarters is in Albuquerque, N.M.
-The organization is governed by a 14-member board of directors.
+NCMPR is governed by a 14-member board of directors.
 All of them are community college marketing professionals just like you who volunteer their time and expertise to deliver responsive member services and advance the interests of the organization.